A. K. M. Rezaul Mazid

-Abul Kashem Mohammad Rezaul Mazid (Note: BSP, ndc, afwc, psc) is a retired two star officer of the Bangladesh Army and former chief consultant general of Padma Multipurpose Bridge.
-Mazid was the prime coordinator in the amelioration of the Cox's Bazar–Teknaf Marine Drive while serving as the commander of 24th engineers construction brigade.
+Abul Kashem Mohammad Rezaul Mazid (Note: BSP, ndc, afwc, psc) is a retired two-star officer of the Bangladesh Army and former chief consultant general on the Padma Multipurpose Bridge.
+Mazid was the prime coordinator in the amelioration of the Cox's Bazar–Teknaf Marine Drive while serving as the commander of the 34th Engineers Construction Brigade.

 Career

-Mazid is an army engineer who served as Director of Directorate of Works and Chief Engineer (Army) in Army Headquarters in Military Engineers' Services until 2022.
-Earlier, he was commander of Bangladesh Army 34 Engineer Construction Brigade.
+Mazid is an army engineer who served as director of the Directorate of Works and chief engineer (army) in Army Headquarters in Military Engineers' Services until 2022.
+Earlier, he was commander of the Bangladesh Army's 34 Engineer Construction Brigade.
 He was project director of the country's first six-lane flyover at Mohipal in Feni.
-In November 2022, he become CCG in replace of Major General F M Zahid Hossain.
+In November 2022, he became CCG, replacing Major General F M Zahid Hossain.